rubendal/Sm4sh-Calculator/README.md

 ## Github Pages
 http://rubendal.github.io/Sm4sh-Calculator-Web/

+### Recent Changes
+* Changed - Grounded meteor to checkbox since it is applied after knockback calculation since it can be stacked with crouch cancelling, also Hitstun isn't affected by this reduction
+* Changed - Angle moved above X and Y components
+* Changed - Tables position moved due to overlap with charge smash frames
+* Added - Charged Smash multiplier
+* Added - Attacker hitlag

+### How to use it
 To fill move related data (Base damage, Angle, BKB, KBG) use [KuroganeHammer frame data repository](http://kuroganehammer.com/Smash4)

 ### What does it calculate